AndrewRadev/quickmd/README.md

 ## Installation

+You'll need to have Rust and the `cargo` tool.
+The easiest way to get that done is through [rustup.rs](https://rustup.rs/).

-You'll need the GTK+, GLib and webkit2gtk development files to be installed on your system.
+You'll also need the GTK+, GLib and webkit2gtk development files to be installed on your system.
 The Gtk-rs [requirements page](http://gtk-rs.org/docs/requirements.html) should be a good guide.

-After that, you can build and install the app using:
+After that, you can build and install the app from `crates.io` using:

 ```
-cargo install --path .
+cargo install quickmd
 ```

-Currently, the project is not uploaded to crates.io, since I still think it needs some work, but it *is* functional and I use it daily.
+Make sure that `~/.cargo/bin` is in your `PATH` so you can call the `quickmd` executable.

 ## Usage